Over 56% of consumers are more likely to click on UGC-based ads because they appear more genuine.

 This campaign shows how authentic content, paired with creator whitelisting and a clear product use case, can dramatically lower CAC and drive explosive product growth.

 Bumble tapped into authentic user experiences by inviting creators to share real stories from their first dates.
-These clips didn’t look like ads; they looked like TikToks or Reels you’d expect from a friend.
+These clips looked like TikToks or Reels you’d expect from a friend.
 That made them feel native on social platforms, which helped drive stronger engagement.

 The content felt relatable and honest, which clicked with Bumble’s target audience.
 As a result, the campaign boosted app interest and made the brand feel more human and trustworthy, exactly what you want from a UGC-style ad.